Hinduism in Islamabad Capital Territory

-Hinduism in Islamabad Capital Territory is a religious minority, constituting a very small portion of the region’s population.
-While Islam is the dominant religion, a small number of Hindus, primarily migrants or civil servants from other parts of Pakistan, reside in Islamabad.
+Hinduism in Islamabad Capital Territory constitutes a small religious minority within the region.
+While Islam is the dominant religion, a small number of Hindus, primarily migrants and civil servants from other parts of Pakistan, reside in the capital.

 History

-The area surrounding modern-day Islamabad has a long and diverse religious history.
-Archaeological evidence points to the presence of ancient Hindu and Buddhist communities in the region.
-In the Margalla Hills, several caves exist that are believed to have been used by Hindu sadhus and ascetics for meditation in ancient times.
-Of them, the Shah Allah Ditta caves also contains paintings of Hindu origin.
-Before Partition, many Hindu families were living in Shah Allah Ditta village and the caves were used for daily worship.
-Currently, the custodian of the caves is a muslim family, a responsibility granted by the Hindu family after they left the region during Partition.
+The area surrounding modern Islamabad has a long and diverse religious history.
+The Shah Allah Ditta caves, located at the foot of the Margalla Hills, were used successively by Buddhist monks, Hindu sadhus, and later Muslim ascetics during the Mughal period.
+Before Partition, Hindu families resided in Shah Allah Ditta village and used the caves for worship.
+Following their departure at Partition, custodianship of the site was passed to a Muslim family.
+In October 2010, the Capital Development Authority (CDA) approved a conservation plan for the caves and the adjacent garden, known as Sadhu ka Bagh.

-Another notable historical site is the Ram temple in Saidpur Village, at the foot of the Margalla Hills.
-The temple was historically dedicated to the Hindu deity Rama and served as a center of worship for the local Hindu population prior to Partition.
-The temple complex has since been partially restored as a heritage site by the Capital Development Authority (CDA), though it no longer functions as an active place of worship.
+Another historically significant site is the Ram temple in Saidpur Village, at the foot of the Margalla Hills.
+Dedicated to the Hindu deity Rama, the temple served as a centre of worship for the local Hindu population prior to Partition.
+The CDA has since partially restored the temple complex as a heritage site; it no longer functions as an active place of worship.

 Demographics

-The Hindu population in Islamabad Capital Territory (ICT) has remained a small minority over the decades.
-According to census data and estimates: